 Windus shared that special permission was obtained to transport the daisies’ seeds to Columbus through the ODNR.
 But, before the seeds could grow, limestone, alvar and gravel was also moved from the peninsula to the heritage garden.
 Today, new seeds need to be brought in to help supplement the population.

-The Lakeside Daisy can also be found in Michigan and Ontario on Bruce Peninsula and Manitoba Island.
+The Lakeside Daisy is a special treasure for Ohio.
+There are only a few other places where the Lakeside Daisy can be found.
+The daisies grow in Michigan and also in Ontario on Bruce Peninsula and Manitoba Island.

-Through her work with ODNR, Windus was instrumental in beginning a new Lakeside Daisy population on Kelleys Island, near the glacier groove, that is also in the State park.
-This population is growing healthy.
+Through her work with ODNR, Windus helped to establish a new Lakeside Daisy population on Kelleys Island near the glacial groove and also in the state park.
+These new populations are thriving.